alextselegidis/easyappointments/docs/docker.md

 You can additionally access phpMyAdmin from `http://localhost:8080` (credentials are `root` / `secret`) and Mailpit from `http://localhost:8025`.

+Baikal, a self-hosted CalDAV server used to develop the CalDAV syncing integration is available on `http://localhost:8100`.

 **Attention:** This configuration is meant to make development easier.
 It is not intended to server as a production environment!

 A production image of Easy!Appointments can be found at: https://github.com/alextselegidis/easyappointments-docker